 The Southern Cassowary is a direct descendent of the dinosaurs, it’s awesome and we’re lucky to have it here in Australia!

-We invite you to join us to save this magnificent and little understood Australian by getting to know the cassowary, understanding its vital importance in nature and supporting the projects that protect and ensure its future.
+We invite you to join us to help save this magnificent bird by getting to know the them, understanding their vital importance in nature and supporting the projects that protect and ensure their future.

-In this section you will find lots of information about the Endangered Southern Cassowary, including how it got to Australia and how it evolved from its dinosaur ancestors.
+In this section you will find lots of information about the Endangered Southern Cassowary.

 CASSOWARY QUICK FACTS